Employee Compensation History

 To complete and upload the Employee Compensation History template:

-- In Activate Central, click Load Your Data.
-The Load Your Data wizards are shown.
+In Activate Central, click Load Your Data and the Load Your Data wizards are shown.

 - Select the location where you want to save the template document.